jenkinsci/ec2-plugin/README.md

 the regions that you don't already have clouds defined for them.

 Use "Test Connection" button to verify that Jenkins can successfully talk to EC2.
+If you have defined a static SSH private key credential it will also be validated.
 If you are using UEC you need to click on Advanced and fill out the endpoint details for your cluster.

 ![](docs/images/cloud.png)